aowen87/VincePipeline/BRAT_README.txt

     a directory path.
 Another option is to extend the existing code to take in a path as a variable.
 There are pros and cons to doing this, and I would suggest only manipulating the code if you are familiar with python and modular programming.

+        A note on extending the python module: it would be advantageous to have the modules create the mappedDupl and mappedNoDupl files if they do not exist and populate them with their needed text.
+However, for some reason or other, the brat module on ACISS seems to completely dismiss the text in these files if they have been created by piping the text into them through the script.
+I did not resolve why this was the case.
+So, as a warning, expect that the output will be incorrect if you try this approach, and proceed with caution in trying other methods of automating this portion of the protocol.